 “This study could start the conversation with regulators on establishing safety guidelines for nano-enabled products,” Sandra Pirela, a postdoctoral research fellow at the Department of Environmental Health, told the T.H.
 Chan School of Public Health.

-Harvard researchers did have a few important recommendations with regards to using laser printers.
+Harvard researchers did have a few important recommendations with regard to using laser printers.
 They stated workers should leave the room during large print jobs and that laser printers ought to be placed in well-ventilated areas.

 A need for ventilation